sergiolampidecchia/CI2024_project-work/README.md

     return best_solution, best_cost, history
 ```

-This section presents the implementation of the Simulated Annealing algorithm.
-The initial `current_solution` is generated randomly.
-If the total number of sets (`num_sets`) is less than 1000, all sets are included in the initial solution to promote slower convergence and produce a more meaningful plot.
-Otherwise, each set is included with a 50% probability.

-Simulated Annealing is a probabilistic optimization technique that allows the exploration of suboptimal solutions in order to escape local minima.
-The acceptance of worse solutions is governed by the following exponential probability function:
-\[ P = \exp\left(-\frac{\Delta \text{cost}}{\text{temperature}}\right) \]
-This function increases the likelihood of accepting worse solutions at higher temperatures and reduces it as the temperature decreases, encouraging global exploration early and local refinement later.

-**Components**
-- **Temperature** - `temperature`: a control parameter that influences the likelihood of accepting worse solutions.
-It starts high to allow broad exploration and decreases gradually, reducing randomness and leading the algorithm toward convergence.
-- **Cooling Rate** - `cooling_rate`: a factor used to decrement the temperature after each iteration.
-Typically set just below 1 (e.g., 0.995).
-It ensures a smooth and steady cooling process.
-- **Cost Difference** - `new_cost - current_cost`: the difference in cost between the proposed solution and the current one.
-A positive value indicates a worse solution, which may still be accepted depending on the current temperature.

 ### Results
 These are the results with `initial_temp=1000.0, cooling_rate=0.995, min_temp=1e-6, max_iter=20_000`.
 To improve the settlement of the cost values ​​it would be better to further decrease the `min_temp` (value of the minimum temperature) especially in cases where the universe size is 100,000.